pjn51/brainweb-2/Ideas/The crisis of our era is the lack of proletarian leadership.md

 # The crisis of our era is the lack of proletarian leadership.
-[[People & Organizations/Trotsky]] formulated this in his time, and I agree that all the objective factors for revolution exist today, and have existed for more than a generation.
+[[Trotsky]] formulated this in his time, and I agree that all the objective factors for revolution exist today, and have existed for more than a generation.
 However, a subjective factor is required to take advantage of the objective conditions.

 The leadership of the [[proletariat|workers]]' has been woefully unprepared for, and downright opposed to the seizure of power throughout the last 100 years.